sisinflab/Graph-Demo/README.md

 +-----------------------------------------------------------------------------+
 ```

+## Installation

 ## Video Tutorial
-If you need a practical guide to install and launch our application, clik on the image below to go to the video tutorial on YouTube.
+If you need a practical guide to install and launch our application, click on the image below to go to the video tutorial on YouTube.

 <a href="https://www.youtube.com/watch?v=2Lx3kPO680I"><img src="video.png" align="left" width="50%"></a>